Group of students wearing Mighty Acorns t-shirts use binoculars to look for birds with Field Museum ornithologist, Doug Stotz

 Three times a year students take a field trip to a local natural area and engage in an exploratory hike, play an Outdoor Learning Game, and participate in hands-on environmental restoration work.
 Before and after each trip, students complete in-classroom lessons taught by their teacher that augment the field trips.
 These in-classroom lessons guide students to explore components of local ecosystems, issues that threaten the balance and biodiversity of local habitats and actions we can take to care for nature.

-The Field Museum’s Youth Conservation Action Team supports a diverse next generation of conservation leaders by providing hands-on, locally-focused environmental education opportunities that translate science into conservation action.
-In total, the Youth Conservation Action programs have grown to be a nationally recognized model of conservation education that reaches 3,800 students, 130 teachers, and impact 19 natural areas each year.
+The Field Museum’s Youth and Family-Centered Conservation team supports a diverse next generation of conservation leaders by providing hands-on, locally-focused environmental education opportunities that translate science into conservation action.
+In total, the Youth and Family-Centered Conservation programs have grown to be a nationally recognized model of conservation education that has directly reached over 37,000 students through its lifespan.

 Want more information on how to become involved?
-If you are a land owner, educator, outdoor enthusiast, or volunteer, you’ll find a place in this partnership.
-Email firstname.lastname@example.org or call 312.665.7421.
+If you are a landowner, educator, outdoor enthusiast, or volunteer, you’ll find a place in this partnership.
+Contact Soledad Maristany at firstname.lastname@example.org or 312.665.7443.